hatlabs/sh-rpi/pages/hardware/index.md

 6. Status LEDs.
     The status LEDs indicate the board operational status LEDs as described in Section [LEDs](#sec_leds).
 7. Real-time clock (optional).
-    The board includes an optional DS3231MZ real-time clock that can keep accurate time even in absence of internet or GPS connectivity.
+    The board includes an optional DS3231MZ real-time clock that can keep accurate time even in the absence of internet or GPS connectivity.
     The RTC communicates with the Raspberry Pi over I2C.
 8. CAN bus (NMEA 2000) interface.
     The SH-RPi includes an MCP2515 CAN controller and an ISO1050DUB CAN transceiver that provide an isolated, NMEA 2000 compliant CAN bus interface.
 The interface can be used as a generic CAN interface if external power is provided to the CAN connector.